Posted by: Dean Paul Dominguez

 Consumer Perception of AVMs

 How will a seller perceive the AVM?
 If a seller is frequently on his favorite website, and that website is informative, then it could be the case that the AVM is well-trusted based on the prior relationship the seller has with that website.
-Instead of working so hard on earning the seller's trust, why not confide in the site's credibility, which will allow the real estate agent to beeline directly to the seller and share in the credibility that exists between the seller and the website?
+Instead of working so hard on earning the seller's trust, why not put confidence in the site's credibility, which will allow the real estate agent to beeline directly to the seller and share in the credibility that exists between the seller and the website?
 Credibility by association is useful here, and there's no point making an enemy of the real estate website if the seller swears by it.
 Because you know what they say: the friend of an enemy is your enemy and a friend of a friend is also your friend.